Connecticut Memory Care Facilities

 · Is continuing care and aging in place possible in the community?

-Connecticut Dementia Care Amenities
+Connecticut Memory Care Amenities

 Connecticut's Alzheimer's care facilities rank near the top.
 Not only does the state provide some of the best-trained staff that is specifically equipped to deal with dementia care, but the facilities are also state of the art.